etiennebert/forest_club/README.md

    - Represents the fraction of agricultural land expansion attributable to deforestation in each AEZ for each crop.
 It is used to guide land-use decisions in the CGE model (see SI 5.2 for additional details).

 2. **Tariff Simulation**
-   - Find tariffs needed to reduce exports (or output) by the share of deforestation.
+   - Find tariffs needed to reduce exports (or output) by the share of deforestation (See SI 6.1).

 3. **Forest Club Iterations**
    - The game-theory logic is in `CGE_Game_Theory_GTAPAEZ.R`.